Asian shares decline on vaccine, virus worries | WTOP

 Investors are turning their attention to quarterly results as earnings season gets underway.
 The major banks are among the first to report their results, including JPMorgan, Wells Fargo and Bank of America.
 Analysts polled by FactSet have hiked their profit forecasts during the quarter.
 They expect growth of just over 24%, compared with the view back in September that companies in the S&P 500 would see 13% growth.

-In other trading, U.S. benchmark crude oil shed 22 cents to $59.10 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil picked up 4 cents to $59.36 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 28 cents to $59.32 per barrel on Friday.
-Brent crude, the international standard, gave up 25 cents to $62.70 per barrel.
+Brent crude, the international standard, gained 4 cents to $62.99 per barrel.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.